 Steep it - Place herbs in bottle then pour boiling water on them, steep overnight, strain.
-Some people have recieved good results by steeping the ingredients for an entire week, while shaking them well once a day, and then straining.
+Some people have received good results by steeping the ingredients for an entire week, while shaking them well once a day, and then straining.

 Mix it - Place ingredients into a bottle and shake well.
 Works well when using essential oil extracts of herbs.